|

 instruments to help convert polyphonic music.
 IntelliScore’s

-MP3, WAVE, CD, and MP3 files may simply refuse to be converted.
+files may simply refuse to be converted.

-intelliScore will work for you, we recommend you download
+out if intelliScore will work for you, we recommend you download

 our free demo.
 You can also evaluate some of the unedited results

-from our own sample MP3 files.
+from our own MP3 to MID sample audio files.

 Don't expect intelliScore to convert a

 way.
-Although after using intelliScore you may need to clean up the MIDI
+Although after using intelliScore you may need to clean up the

-picking out notes.
+creative endeavors than picking out notes.

-I need a supercomputer to run it?
+Don't I need a supercomputer to run it?

 Although intelliScore performs millions

-of calculations to generate a single MIDI file, all you need is a
+of calculations to generate a single MIDI file, all you need is a modern

 CPU, the faster the conversion speed.
 In fact, most computers today are